 Dr. Marianne Wortman , Veterinarian

-We are very excited to welcome Dr. Marianne Wortman to our team at FVC!!
+We were very excited to welcome Dr. Marianne Wortman to our team in April of 2017.

 Riley McIntosh , Registered Veterinary Technician